 For the time being, reference is made to the sizes of the most popular modules on the market to date, even if alternatives are not excluded.
 Although length and width vary slightly, most companies produce solar panels in standard sizes.
-The most typical size used for residential installations is about 165 cm by 100 cm, while the common size for commercial applications is 195 cm by 100 cm.
-The depth of solar panels, due to the height of the frame, varies from about 3.5 to 4.5 cm, although most existing products measure more than 4 cm deep.
+The most typical size used for residential installations is about $165 \times 100 \, \text{cm}$ (Fig. 4), while the common size for commercial applications is $195 \times 100 \, \text{cm}$.

+The depth of solar panels, due to the height of the frame, varies between about 3.5 - 4.5 cm, although most existing products measure more than 4 cm deep.
 Note that in general, the higher the frame height, the better the structural stability of the module.

 Usually, solar panels for residential applications weigh around 18 kg, while commercial panels for outdoor applications of various types, which are slightly larger, are closer to 22 kg.
-In any case, a structural analysis is always required before installation to calculate whether the roof can support the additional weight of the solar system, i.e. the profiles, modules, insulation boxes and other subcomponents.
+In any case, a structural analysis is always required before installation to calculate whether the roof can support the additional weight of the solar system, i.e., the profiles, modules, insulation boxes and other subcomponents.

-Figure 4.PV module sample
+Figure 4.
+PV module sample